wryvrrrn/splatprint/README.md

         pip install splatprint

 4. Create a 320x120 horizontal image to serve as your plaza post.
-Images don't necessarily have to be 2-bit grayscale, as they will be automatically converted based on luminance, but dithering *will not* be applied.
+Images don't necessarily have to be 1-bit binary as they will be automatically converted based on luminance, but dithering *will not* be applied.
 Processing such images to grayscale beforehand is highly recommended.
 Any format readable by `Pillow` is supported.

 5. Run splatprint: